pegasystems/constellation-ui-gallery/README.md

 You should have the following versions installed: System node version 18.13.0 and npm version 8.

+If you already have [VS Code](https://code.visualstudio.com/) and [Docker](https://docs.docker.com/get-docker/) installed, you can click [here](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/pegasystems/constellation-ui-gallery) to get started.
+Clicking these links will cause VS Code to automatically install the Dev Containers extension if needed, clone the source code into a container volume, and spin up a dev container for use.

 For more details, see [docs.pega.com](https://docs.pega.com/bundle/constellation-dx-components/page/constellation-dx-components/custom-components/initialize-project.html)

 ### Project setup